 Knowing what type of germ is causing your illness makes it easier for your doctor to choose appropriate treatment.

 Antibiotics are grouped into "families" of similar types.
 Bacteria also are put together in groups of similar types, such as streptococcus or E. coli.

 Certain types of bacteria are especially susceptible to particular classes of antibiotics.
-Treatment can be targeted more precisely if your doctor knows what type of bacteria you're fighting.
+Treatment can be targeted more precisely if your doctor knows what type of bacteria you're infected with.

 Antibiotics are usually reserved for bacterial infections, because these types of drugs have no effect on illnesses caused by viruses.
 But sometimes it's difficult to tell which type of germ is at work.
-For example, some types of pneumonia are caused by viruses while others are caused by bacteria.
+For example, pneumonia can be caused by a bacterium, a virus, a fungus or a parasite.

 The overuse of antibiotics has resulted in several types of bacteria developing resistance to one or more varieties of antibiotics.
 This makes these bacteria much more difficult to treat.